Red Wine Stain Removal - Removing Red Wine Stains

 Step 1: Soak the garment in cool water for approximately half an hour.

-Additional hint: Some people also suggest sprinkling salt onto the stain, but there is mixed opinion about whether this does anything or not.
+Additional hint: Some people also suggest sprinkling salt onto the stain, but there is mixed opinion about whether this does anything positive or not.

 I tend to think this only helps soak up the stain, and since you are soaking I don't personally see the point.